When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 - https://anniewright.com/connect/

-I remember sitting across from “Claire” in my softly lit office, the late afternoon sun casting a warm glow through the blinds.
+I remember sitting across from “Julia” in my softly lit office, the late afternoon sun casting a warm glow through the blinds.
 Her hands fidgeted with the edge of her sleeve, eyes darting away from mine just long enough to betray a silent war waging inside.

-She was brilliant — a founder and CEO whose company was lauded in the press, a mother who curated a perfect family life, and a woman who had done years of talk therapy.
+She was brilliant.
+A founder and CEO whose company was lauded in the press, a mother who curated a perfect family life, and a woman who had done years of talk therapy.
 Yet, there she was, feeling trapped in the same old patterns, the same relational dynamics that kept her awake at night and hollowed her out by day.
-Insight had come — plenty of it.
+Insight had come.
+Plenty of it.

 But the pattern still ran her life.